 The Beauty of Artisanship: Installing and maintaining your landscape is an investment that you take seriously.
-There is beauty and importance in creating something unique that is tailored to your style, and one of the top trends in landscape design for 2018 focuses on just that!
+There are beauty and importance in creating something unique that is tailored to your style, and one of the top trends in landscape and garden design for 2018 focuses on just that!
 Here are some of our favorite examples of landscape customizations that we get excited about:

 - Pergolas and arbors: Custom-built shade structures are both beautiful and functional.
 Not only do they provide an ideal environment for climbing plants, they also provide welcomed relief from the sun on hot summer days.
 Check out some of our arbors and pergolas here.

 - Mortared stone: While there are lots of beautiful pre-fabricated options out there for fire features and outdoor kitchens, a custom mortared structure can be fine-tuned to match the exact aesthetic of your home.

 - Concrete timbers: Vegetable gardeners, rejoice – concrete timbers are here and they are gorgeous!
 We’ve had the pleasure of working on several projects that incorporated concrete timbers and we love them.
 Concrete timbers are environmentally friendly, maintenance free, fire resistant, and mold and insect resistant.